githubtraining/training-manual/class-outlines/Eclipse-Egit-outline.md

 ### Synchronize View

-- Understanding the synchronize view and how it works with Git.
+- Understanding the synchronize view and how it works with Git

 ### Things That We Find Easier on the Command Line